fernanucm/PLBASIC/README.md

 |             |
 +-------------+
 ```
+--->

-The first row in the panel is the current folder.
+The first row in the panel below the title bar is the current folder.
 The highlighted row is the selected row for either opening the file or navigating into the folder.
 Folders are enclosed between angle brackets, and pressing `Intro` when `<..>` is selected means to go up in the folder tree.